Yan'an Rectification Movement: Phase II

 The Rectification Campaign was officially launched in 1942.
 Since the 4th Plenum Meeting of 6th National Congress of the CCP (1928), the 28 Bolsheviks began to take control of the CCP with the help of the Comintern.
 To gain the support of those who might potentially oppose him, Mao labeled his rivals as comrades who were supporting the wrong cause.
 This rejection of ad hominem arguments made him appear politically and mentally superior to his political enemies.
 Mao categorized his rivals, or potential rivals, into two groups.

 One group was labeled "dogmatists", comprising Wang Ming, the 28 Bolsheviks, and those who had studied abroad and were deeply influenced by foreign theories, including Liu Bocheng, Zuo Quan, and Zhu Rui.
 The other group was labeled "empiricists", whose members included Zhou Enlai, Ren Bishi, Peng Dehuai, Chen Yi, Li Weihan, Deng Fa, and any other senior leaders who supported Wang Ming.
 Mao forced these leaders to criticize each other and self-criticize in rounds of meetings.
 Every one of them wrote reports of confession and apologies for their mistakes.
 Those who had produced self-criticisms were later persecuted according to their own confessions.

 Mao set up the Central General Study Committee to be in charge of the movement.
 This committee was run by Mao's close allies Kang Sheng, Li Fuchun, Peng Zhen, and Gao Gang, and later included Liu Shaoqi.
 This Committee temporarily replaced the politburo and secretariat, running daily operation for the CCP and making it one of the most powerful administrative bodies at that time.
 The Committee gave Mao the ability to exercise authoritarian power without being limited by elections and term limits.
 The earlier collective decision-making system of CCP center was abandoned, and Mao turned the government of Yan'an into his own dictatorship.

 From February 1942 to October 1943, the Rectification Campaign reached its peak.
 Mao gave the lecture "Improving the Party Work Style and Thought" in the opening ceremony at the Central Party School.
 The lecture "Against Party Stereotype-Writing" in the cadre party of Yan'an in February 1942 interpreted the aim and policy of the movement in full detail – the event included thousands of cadres from the party.
 In this lecture, Mao Zedong declared:

 Why must there be a revolutionary party?
 There must be a revolutionary party because our enemies still exist, and furthermore there must not be only an ordinary revolutionary party but a Communist revolutionary party.

-On 3 April 1943, the Party's Central Committee released The Decision on Continuing the Rectification Movement.
-Kang delivered his speech Rescue the Fallen on 15 July, which advocated for a purge of the Party and exaggerated the threat of spies within it.
+On 3 April 1943, the CCP Central Committee released The Decision on Continuing the Rectification Movement.
+Kang delivered his speech Rescue the Fallen on 15 July, which advocated for a purge of the CCP and exaggerated the threat of spies within it.
 These were important factors in the increasing intensity of the Rectification Movement.